-A trigger event is used to indicate the start of a clinician group's management of a patient's asthma or COPD and is identified by the occurrence of 2 Part B Physician/Supplier (Carrier) claims billed by the same clinician group practice.
+A trigger event is used to indicate the start of a clinician group's management of a patient's depression and is identified by the occurrence of 2 Part B Physician/Supplier (Carrier) claims billed by the same clinician group practice.
 To identify a trigger event, the following 2 claims must be billed within the trigger window (within 180 days of one another): a trigger claim, followed by a confirming claim.

 - A trigger claim is a Part B Physician/Supplier claim that contains a trigger code.
+For the Depression measure, a trigger code is:

+- Any code from a set of CPT/HCPCS codes for clinically relevant outpatient services when accompanied by an ICD-10 diagnosis code indicating depression.

+These outpatient services can be summarized as:

+- Outpatient evaluation and management (E/M) codes

+- Behavioral health visits

+- Collaborative care management

+- Brain stimulation therapy

+- Chronic care management

+- Complex chronic care E/Ms

+- Telehealth visits

+- In-home visits

-For the Asthma/COPD measure, a trigger code is: - Any code from a set of E&M CPT/HCPCS codes for outpatient services when accompanied by an ICD-10 diagnosis code indicating asthma or COPD.
-These outpatient services can be summarized as: - Other diagnostic procedures (interview, evaluation, consultation) - A confirming claim is a second Part B Physician/Supplier claim billed by the same clinician group practice as the trigger claim, which contains a confirming code.
-For the Asthma/COPD measure, a confirming code is: - Any code from the same trigger set of E&M CPT/HCPCS codes for clinically relevant outpatient services when accompanied by an ICD-10 diagnosis code indicating asthma or COPD, as listed above in trigger codes, or - Any code from an additional set of CPT/HCPCS codes, when accompanied by an ICD-10 diagnosis code indicating asthma or COPD.
-These additional services can be summarized as: - Laboratory Chemistry and Hematology - Medications (injections, infusions, and other forms) - Other diagnostic procedures of respiratory tract and mediastinum - Other diagnostic procedures on lung and bronchus - Other respiratory therapy - Radioisotope pulmonary scan - Routine chest X-ray
+- A confirming claim is a second Part B Physician/Supplier claim billed by the same clinician group practice as the trigger claim, which contains a confirming code.
+For the Depression measure, a confirming code is:

+- Any code from the same set of CPT/HCPCS codes for clinically relevant outpatient services when accompanied by an ICD-10 diagnosis code indicating depression, as listed above in trigger codes.

-For the full list of trigger and confirming codes, as well as the requisite diagnosis codes, please refer to the "Triggers_HCPCS" and "Triggers_DGN" tabs of the Asthma/COPD Measure Codes List file.
+For the full list of trigger and confirming codes, as well as the requisite diagnosis codes, please refer to the "Trigger_Confirming" and "Trigger_DGN" tabs of the Depression Measure Codes List file.

 Once the trigger event is identified, the trigger event opens an attribution window, which is a year-long time period that begins on the date of the trigger claim.
-The attribution window defines a time period during which the patient's asthma or COPD care will be monitored by a clinician group.
+The attribution window defines a time period during which the patient's depression care will be monitored by a clinician group.